 These drugs have a number of health benefits but have a moderate potential for dependency.
 Despite being described to a number of people suffering from medical conditions, unlicensed selling of the drug is illegal.

 Common schedule III drugs include ketamine, testosterone, and anabolic steroids.

 These drugs have health benefits but have a limited potential for abuse.
 They are mostly prescribed to people suffering from anxiety.
 They include Xanax, Valium, Ambien, Rohypnol, and Somas.

 Schedule V Drugs

-These drugs have major health benefits and have low potential for dependency or abuse.
+These drugs have major health benefits and have a low potential for dependency or abuse.

 Mostly, they are prescribed for serious colds and coughs.
 Some contain dangerous levels of codeine and can’t be sold over the counter.